Criminal Lawyers in Robbery Defense

 - Civil liability satisfied and any confiscation order complied with, or a credible payment commitment in line with the offender's financial capacity.

-Applied to robbery: the basic offence of Article 242.1 starts at two years, so a sentence at the legal minimum is still suspendable; the inhabited-house aggravation, with a floor of three years and six months, no longer is.
-That is why the fight for the attenuated subtype of Article 242.4 — or for downgrading the facts to theft — is not rhetoric: it marks the line between serving and not serving prison time.
+Applied to robbery with force: the basic offence of Article 240.1 starts at one year, so a sentence in the lower band is fully suspendable; the inhabited-dwelling aggravation of Article 241.1, with a floor of two years, leaves the case at the exact limit, and any further aggravating factor pushes it out of the suspendable range.
+That is why the fight to downgrade the facts to theft — or to rule out the inhabited dwelling — is not rhetoric: it marks the line between serving and not serving prison time.
 Even where the first two conditions are not met, Article 80.3 CP exceptionally allows suspension of sentences that individually do not exceed two years, provided the offender is not a habitual criminal, always conditional on effective reparation of the harm and compliance with additional measures.

 As for criminal records, Article 136 CP sets the cancellation periods once liability has been extinguished: six months for minor penalties, two years for penalties not exceeding twelve months and those imposed for negligent offences, three years for the remaining less serious penalties under three years, five years for less serious penalties of three years or more, and ten years for serious penalties.
 Checking which records have been cancelled — or should have been — is a mandatory defensive step: cancelled records count neither for recidivism nor for the new multi-recidivism offences.